Cyfrin/moccasin/docs/source/tutorials/zksync-getting-started.rst

 Testing
 =======

-To test on a local zksync network, run the following:
+To test on a local ZKsync network, run the following:

 .. code-block:: bash